yangjiang3973/learn-vue/dev-diary.md

 4. compiler follows the runtime.
 While writing runtime, consider how compiler can help to optimize!

 5. (IN PROGRESS) working on `createVDOM`

+# 2021-03-14

+1. suggestion: make props in code of components instance in alphabetic order...

+2. `setupComponent` why return?? is this a typo in vue3?

+3. workflow of component